 There are various reasons why citizens pay bribes.
 Some people pay bribes either to get things done more quickly or better (21 per cent), or to express gratitude for the service they received (16 per cent).
-Interestingly, only 33 majority of citizens report being asked to pay a bribe (61 per cent).
-An additional 15 per cent of citizens report that they paid because they knew an informal payment was expected.
+Interestingly, only 33 per cent of bribe payers report having been asked to pay, while 20 per cent say that although not explicitly asked, they knew that an informal payment is expected.